Artwork for Sale

 For Dante's Inferno the story plays out a little differently and is a far darker piece than these playful counterparts.

-The seven Year Itch depicts the seven years of married life.
-As the years progress so the paintings evolve.
+This series depicts the seven years of married life, also know as the Seven Year Itch.
+As the years progress so the paintings evolve:

 Year 1 starts at the springtime of the relationship, where the couple are very much in love and with the golden cage in its full glory.

-Year 2 and now the couple are pregnant and still everything is fruitful and sunny.
+Year 2 - The couple are pregnant and still everything is fruitful and sunny.

-Year 5 and the rot is setting in.
+Year 5 - The rot is setting in.

 Within each painting are other females and males, at the beginning of the paintings they are dull and uninteresting and hardly noticeable, but as the paintings develop they appear brighter as the couple go off one another.
 The seasons change to depict the mood.
 The golden cage is a metaphor of married life and the tree is its foundation.